One of My Most Recent Bird Photos when I started this page: Two Egrets Dancing, and one has a fish.

 interesting things; try stupid things (I recently drove to the lake well after

 dark to see where what birds were.
-I've been doing this photography thing for fifty years, so I knew what to do — and how, but I still only got about one in ten that were worth anything.); tripods are helpful in situations like that; try things you know will work,
+I've been doing this photography thing for fifty-plus years, so I knew what to do — and how, but I still only got about one in ten that were worth anything.); tripods are helpful in situations like that; try things you know will work,

 and try things you have no idea whether they'll work.
 Even try things you're